The Vermont Statutes Online

 § 4946.
 Declaration of policy

-The general assembly hereby finds and declares that the implementation of this subchapter by any municipality and the activity of any association organized hereunder shall constitute essential governmental functions.
-Participation by a municipality in an agreement or association established hereunder shall not create joint and several liability as a result of any act or omission of any other municipality or association, nor shall such participation constitute a waiver of sovereign immunity under 29 V.S.A. § 1403.
+The General Assembly hereby finds and declares that the implementation of this subchapter by any municipality and the activity of any association organized pursuant to this subchapter shall constitute essential governmental functions.
+Participation by a municipality in an agreement or association established pursuant to this subchapter shall not create joint and several liability as a result of any act or omission of any other municipality or association, nor shall such participation constitute a waiver of sovereign immunity under 29 V.S.A. § 1403.
 (Added 1985, No. 237 (Adj.
 Sess.), § 1, eff.
 June 3, 1986.)

-An association that offers hospital, surgical and medical benefits insurance to entities that are providing educational services under this subchapter, may make such insurance available to approved or recognized independent schools operating in Vermont.
-Participation shall be on the same terms and conditions that apply to municipalities and shall not create joint and several liability as a result of any act or omission of any other school, municipality or association.
+(e) A health benefit association shall make all health benefit plans that it offers available to approved or recognized independent schools operating in Vermont.
+Participation shall not create joint and several liability as a result of any act or omission of any other school, municipality, or association.
 Schools that participate under this section shall be provided with copies of the annual audit.
-The provisions of section 166 of Title 16 shall apply for purposes of determining whether a school qualifies as an "approved or recognized independent school."
+The provisions of 16 V.S.A. § 166 shall apply for purposes of determining whether a school qualifies as an “approved or recognized independent school.”
 (Added 1997, No. 138 (Adj.
 Sess.), § 20a, eff.
-April 27, 1998.)
+April 27, 1998; amended 2018, No. 11 (Sp.
+Sess.), § H.25.)